 Unlike some pollutants, there are no filters that are entirely effective in dealing with 1,4-dioxane.

-It takes a great deal of time to break down and as a consequence, tends to linger in a supply until it is removed.
+It takes a great deal of time to break down and as a consequence, tends to linger in supply until it is removed.
 If you are living in California, North Carolina, New Jersey or one of the other worst affected areas, your water utility will be able to carry out specialised treatments to remove certain amounts of the chemical, so contact them for advice.

 In the five years between 2010 and 2015, 1,4-dioxane was found in 1060 public systems, as per tests carried out by the EPA, but a further 1167 systems are connected to these, so the problem is more widespread than it would first seem.
 Furthermore, private wells are exempt from testing and small to medium-sized systems rarely carry out tests, so their status will remain unknown.

 The EPA has stated, that more than 0.35 parts per million of 1,4-dioxane is the maximum and the EWG agree that this is a reasonable target.
-This guideline is not enshrined in law as yet, but it is one of the ten chemicals that the agency will be reassessing as part of a new law around chemical safety.
+This guideline is not enshrined in law as yet, but it is one of the ten chemicals that the agency will be reassessed as part of a new law around chemical safety.

 The problem of tap water contamination is of course not limited to the United States, as an investigation by journalists at Orb Media uncovered.
 They found that across the globe, pollution from microplastics has found its way into our systems, though the health implications are still unknown.
 Overall, 83% of samples from over twelve countries showed signs of contamination.
 The USA had the most affected samples, coming in at 94%, with tiny plastic elements being discovered at principal sites like the headquarters of the US Environmental Protection Agency, Trump Tower in NYC and various Congress buildings.
 Globally, the next most affected countries were Lebanon and India.